 This post may contain affiliate links.

-Just 40 kilometers southwest of Barcelona lies Vilanova i la Geltrú, a charming coastal town that offers an authentic Catalan experience without the crowds.
-This vibrant maritime city combines golden beaches, rich cultural heritage, and exceptional cuisine, making it a perfect alternative to its more famous coastal neighbors.
+Just 40 kilometers southwest of Barcelona lies Vilanova i la Geltrú, offering an authentic Catalan experience without the crowds.
+This vibrant maritime town combines golden beaches, rich cultural heritage, and exceptional cuisine, making it a perfect alternative to its more famous coastal neighbors.

 Cultural Attractions